vinaygoel/ars-workshop/README.md

 $ELASTICSEARCH_HOME/bin/elasticsearch -d
 ```

-Elasticsearch is now running and you can confirm it by [clicking here](http://localhost:9200/) or running:
+Elasticsearch will start running within a few seconds and you can confirm it by [clicking here](http://localhost:9200/) or running:

 ```
 curl 'http://localhost:9200/'